Matariki Festival 2020

 Spanning 23 action packed days this year’s host iwi manaaki, Waikato -Tainui, gives Auckland the chance to come together and experience the excitement that is Matariki.

-The 2019 festival dates are set from June 22 through to July 14th.
+The 2020 festival dates are set from June 20th through to July 15th.
 During this time there are a wide range of events set in the Auckland area (both free and paid), kicking off with a dawn prayer or Karakia at Pukekawa in the Auckland Domain.
-Other things to do for Matariki in Auckland include:
+Other things to do for Matariki in Auckland in past years have included:

 - Light It Up.
 Several prominent buildings being lit up with Matariki colours, this includes the Auckland Harbour Bridge and the Manukau Civic Building just to name a few.